 Tales of her visits recount how animals and produce alike were thoroughly washed before her arrival in order to ensure that she didn’t ‘dirty’ her outfits; heaven forbid she got chicken poo on her hands… In the past decade, the hamlet has been completely renovated, allowing visitors to get a glimpse of how the farm would have looked during Marie Antoinette’s reign.

-- As with most things in France, there is a queue to visit the Palace and by midday, it is not uncommon to have to wait for over two hours to be allowed entry.
-It is best to arrive sooner rather than later.
+As with most things in France, there is a queue to visit the Palace and by midday, it is not uncommon to have to wait for over two hours to be allowed entry.
+As such, it’s best to arrive earlier in the day rather than later.
 While at Versailles, be sure not to miss the beautiful Versailles town.
 Home to countless cafés and boutiques, there are also several museums to explore, including one which relates to the origins of tennis.

-Although the castle is 15 miles away from Paris, it is accessible by the RER line A from Invalides (there is also a metro station here).
+Although the castle is around 15 miles away from Paris, it is easily accessible by the RER line A from Invalides (there is also a metro station here).
 The journey takes about 50 minutes.
 Once in Versailles, there are clear directions pointing towards the palace (or you could simply follow the crowds)!